Xandromus/hogwarts-express/README.md

 ![Train Scheduler](https://xandromus.github.io/responsive-portfolio/assets/images/train.png)

 A Harry Potter-themed train scheduler using the Firebase database.
-USers can enter new train information into the schedule, including
+Users can enter new train information into the schedule, including:

 - the train name
 - its destination